 As a democratic, socialist party we welcome people to join the party from all walks of life, to have their say, elect candidates for election and debate & influence policy.

 For newcomers, working out how everything fits together can seem a bit of a maze – but don’t let that put you off as there’s a common goal: ensuring the party remains open and democratic and helping maintain contact between the party, the people and the government.
 Our structure, and our open policy development process enables more people than ever before to have their say.
-The Labour party in Brentwood currently (December 2016) has over 700 members, more than all the other political parties locally put together.
+The Labour party in Brentwood currently (July 2020) has over 540 members and many more affiliates and registered supporters, locally more than all the other political parties put together.

 Where you fit in

 New ideas are vital if the party is to grow and develop – and your views, experience and help are welcome.
 Members are very different in their outlook, some preferring to pay their subs to support the party, others taking an active role in local politics and yet more enjoying the chance to debate national policy issues at meetings with a view to influencing the national party.
 It is vital to understand that in spite of our differences we actively maintain friendship and respect to create effective teams from all those who can campaign, form policy or raise funds.

 The Constituency – Brentwood & Ongar

 The Brentwood and Ongar Constituency Labour Party (CLP) is based on the electoral area for the election of MPs.
 Via your CLP, you can choose the members from your area to represent our local party at annual conference and you can help select the parliamentary candidate.